How does this medication work? What will it do for me?

 Breast-feeding: This medication is not recommended for breast-feeding women.

-Children: The safety and effectiveness of using this medication have not been established for children.
-This medication is not recommended for children under 18 years of age.
+Children: This medication is not recommended for children under 18 years of age.

 What other drugs could interact with this medication?